MiningMarsh/steamos-extensions/README.md

 A number of example extensions that I personally use are included in this repo, with explanations of what they do in the following sections.

-### steamos-extension-balance-btrfs

-This extension ensures that any mounted btrfs filesystem has their `bg_reclaim_threshold` set to non-zero, whoch causes them to automatically balance themselves.

 ### steamos-extension-clean-games

 This extension automatically removes any game directory from Steam's common install path if they are not tracked by an installed package (game).
 It also removes any shadercache for missing packages, preventing size buildup of shadercache.